KC-7/life-hacks-v2/README.md

 - The Hero Cover Image is displayed at the top of the page.
 An image with a transparent background was chosen and a visual annimation effect was also added.

-- Cover text is displayed in front of the image which prompts the users to sign up and has an added link to make it convienent for the user to sign up quickly.
+- Cover text is displayed in front of the image.
+The cover text includes a the company slogan "Life Changing, Life Hax".
+The first line is a heading and then the company name "Life Hax" is displayed below it.
+There is a button that links the user to go straight to the sign up section to encourage them to join straight away with as little time spent scrolling to the section as possible.

-- The CSS Validation logo has been included in this section.
+- The CSS Validation logo has been included in this section with an active link for anyone who is interested in verifying the site's code.
+The opacity has been reduced as this is not inteded to be the focal point of the section, more of an easter egg for those interested.

 ### Life Hack Examples Section